-- Sound: The sound used in the marketing messages to reinforce your brand identity.
+- Sound: The sound used in the marketing messages to reinforce the brand identity.

 Types Of Branding

 Branding isn’t limited to products.
 Today we witness the branding of organisations, products, services, places, and even people.
-Here are 4 types of brandings you should know about –
+Here are 4 types of brandings one should know about –

 Product branding is one of the most common types of branding where the offering is given an identity and a personality to make it identifiable and differentiable in the market.
 Even though it is called product branding, it isn’t limited to just products.
 Product branding refers to the branding of any offering be it product or service.

 An example of product branding could be Mountain Dew.
 Mountain Dew has its own name, colour, voice, and personality.
-You can recognize the brand even when the generic product is not even there.
+One can recognise the brand even when the generic product is not even there.